 11. Redwoods Forest

-If you are looking for something a bit more exhilarating then you can also zipline or mountain bike through the forest!
+If you are looking for something a bit more exhilarating in Rotorua, then you can also zipline or mountain bike through the forest!

 BOOK IT: ZORB Inflatable Ball Ride >